 - A dedicated team of police strategic analysts, working at a national level, drawing information from all forces in England and Wales - Insight team data has informed the implementation task force and supported the Home Office in its development of the typology of modern slavery - 14 monthly overviews of trends within modern slavery operations.
-Combined with intelligence from forces, ROCUs, law enforcement and non-law enforcement agencies (including charities and academia) this provides a strong baseline to track the way in which the response is developing. - 16 thematic reports and assessments, including: - The profile of victims and offenders from specific countries - Child victims of modern slavery and human trafficking - Exploitation within pop-up brothels - Reviews of several national processes in order to inform change, including: - · Modern slavery within serious organised crime local profiles, including advice and guidance for future authors - the duty to notify process - · the Project Aidant intensification programme - Performance metrics to assist the National Policing Lead to understand and respond to inconsistencies across the country.
-Support for forces in developing their own performance data. - Support for a growing community of analysts across law enforcement dedicated to modern slavery, including hosting the first national modern slavery analysts conference.
+Combined with intelligence from forces, ROCUs, law enforcement and non-law enforcement agencies (including charities and academia) this provides a strong baseline to track the way in which the response is developing. - 16 thematic reports and assessments, including: • The profile of victims and offenders from specific countries Child victims of modern slavery and human trafficking • Exploitation within pop-up brothels - · Modern slavery within serious organised crime local profiles, including advice and guidance for future authors the duty to notify process - · the Project Aidant intensification programme - Support for a growing community of analysts across law enforcement dedicated to modern slavery, including hosting the first national modern slavery analysts conference.